KYVENetwork/docs/docs/developers/data_engineers/accessing_data/trustless-api/implementation.md

 This section describes the implementation details of the Trustless API.
 :::

-The Trustless API is split up into different responsibilities.
-First, there is the `crawler`, which crawls the actual bundles from KYVE, generates an inclusion proof for each data item in the bundle, creates indices for those data items, and finally stores them together with a proof of inclusion.
+The Trustless API is divided into distinct components.
+First, the crawler retrieves bundles from KYVE, generates an data inclusion proof for each data item, creates indices, and stores them along with the data inclusion proofs.

-Next, there is the server, which receives a request for a data item with a specific key, looks up the data item based on the key, and returns the data item together with the previously generated proof of inclusion.
+Then, the server handles requests for data items by specific keys, retrieves the data item, and returns it with its data inclusion proof.

-These steps are independent at the code level, meaning that it is necessary to first start a process with the crawler in order to correctly serve the crawled data items.
+These components operate independently, so the crawler must be running to ensure the server can serve the crawled data items correctly.

-## How the crawler works in detail
+## Crawler

 <img width="70%" src="/img/trustless_api/trustless_crawler.png" alt="Crawler sketch"/>